cop3402fall19/syllabus/projects/project2.md

 The compiler should maintain a table mapping variable names to memory locations, i.e., for LLVM IR temporary variables that hold the memory address of the variable's corresponding stack allocation.
 There are many ways to implement a hash table.
 One of the simplest, though it has poor lookup performance, is a linkedlist, where each node contains both the variable' name and the corresponding LLVM IR variable that holds the its memory location.

+Both type-checking and code generation are enabled by the symbol table:

+- When a new variable is declared, the compiler generates a stack allocation, then records a mapping from the variable name to the address of the stack allocation, i.e., the LLVM register name.
+- When a variable is assigned or read in, the compiler generates a `store` (after computing the right-hand side or calling the read_integer function), using the symbol table to remember where to store the value to
+- When a variable is used, the compiler generates a `load`, using the symbol table to remember where to load from
+- When a variable that hasn't been declared is used, the compiler knows this because there is no symbol table entry and generates a type error

 ## Reading from Input

 The <template.ll> now contains an implementation of `read_integer` which reads a single integer from standard input.
 Your compiler should now emit this extra code before `main`: